YMCA Coast Guard run draws 1.5k

 More than 1,500 runners took part in Saturday's Tri-Cities Family YMCA Coast Guard Festival Run.

-Families, friends and individuals came out on Saturday morning to participate in the 5K and 10K runs and one mile Family Fun Run.
+Families, friends and individuals came out Saturday morning to participate in the 5K and 10K runs and 1-mile Family Fun Run.

 Please log in, or sign up for a new account and purchase a subscription to continue reading.